Cisplatin and Combination Chemotherapy in Treating Children and Young Adults with Hepatoblastoma or Liver Cancer After Surgery

-XII.
+XIII.
 To collect for future analysis samples to assess the pharmacogenomics (PG) related to cisplatin therapy in pediatric and adolescent liver tumor patients and correlate PG with Boston Grading Scale for ototoxicity.

-XIII.
+XIV.
 To collect for future analysis samples such that novel biomarkers of renal toxicity (urine neutrophil gelatinase-associated lipocalin [NGAL], cystatin C and Kim1) from cisplatin therapy can be correlated with pharmacogenomics, other associated toxicities, and outcomes.

-XIV.
+XV.
 To determine which system (Children's Oncology Group [COG] PRETEXT, SIOPEL PRETEXT, or a new hybrid definition of PRETEXT) of the annotation factors for V, P, E, F and R provides the best prognostic information for determining response to chemotherapy, guiding risk based therapy, predicting surgical resectability, and EFS.

-XV.
+XVI.
 To determine the concordance between institutional and expert panel review assessment of PRETEXT and POSTTEXT stage in an international cooperative group setting.

 GROUP A (VERY LOW RISK HB): Patients are assigned to 1 of 2 groups.

-GROUP A1 (WELL-DIFFERENTIATED FETAL [WDF]): Patients undergo observation.
+GROUP A1 (WDF): Patients undergo observation.

 GROUP A2 (NON-WDF): Patients receive cisplatin (CDDP) intravenously (IV) over 6 hours on day 1 following surgery.
 Treatment repeats every 21 days for up to 2 cycles in the absence of disease progression or unacceptable toxicity.